Custom Event Notification Templates¶

 - Monitor: Monitor001 (Alert Strategy: Team001)

-Fields Containing Special Characters Such as -, @¶
+Fields Containing Special Characters Such As -, @¶

 In some cases, the specified dimension

-fields in the detection configuration may contain special characters such as -
+field in the detection configuration may contain special characters such as -

 , @

-, like host-name
+, e.g., host-name

 , @level